 As a website professional, you must be the facilitator, drawing out goals that even they might not realize.

-1. Collect information with a comprehensive new client intake questionnaire
+Step 1: Collect information with a comprehensive client onboarding questionnaire

 Start with a finely tuned and comprehensive client questionnaire that asks the right questions, so you have information even before there’s a project in place.
 It’s your first true opportunity to gather what you need, and asking the right questions will save both time and money.

 Step 2: Solidify strategy with a paid discovery workshop

 The paid discovery workshop nails down the information you need to create the proposal and contract for the full project.

 Sell this workshop as a true strategy session to work through the client’s needs, goals, and how they anticipate achieving those goals.

 Through this engagement, you can walk your client through the steps to create a clear, defined vision for their website and what it’s supposed to achieve.